 Defensive Driving Protects You Against Liability

-As experienced Bronx & New Rochelle estate planning attorneys, one of our goals is to eliminate situations that could leave you liable to lawsuits.
+As experienced Bronx & Westchester estate planning attorneys, one of our goals is to eliminate situations that could leave you liable to lawsuits.
 There are a variety of circumstances in which you could be sued for injuries or property damage suffered by others.
 One of the most common is through motor vehicle accidents.

 While automobile insurance coverage covers some expenses, it is not uncommon for cases involving severe injuries to end up in court.
 Being named as a defendant leaves you vulnerable to settlements or judgments worth hundreds of thousands of dollars.
 It could also result in liens being placed on your home or other property.
 To reduce this risk, be aware of the dangers and practice some simple defensive driving techniques.